Georg Druschetzky

-Georg Druschetzky (born Jiří Družecký; 7 April 1745 – 21 June 1819) was a Czech composer, oboist and timpanist.
+Georg Druschetzky (born Jiří Družecký; 7 April 1745 – 21 June 1819) was a Czech composer in the Classical period, oboist and timpanist.

 Biography

-Druschetzky was born Jiří Družecký in Jemníky on 7 April 1745.
-He studied oboe with the noted oboist and composer Antonio Besozzi in Dresden.
+Druschetzky was born Jiří Družecký in Jemníky, Bohemia on 7 April 1745.
+He studied oboe with the noted oboist and composer Antonio Besozzi in Dresden, Saxony.
 He then joined the band of an infantry regiment in Cheb (Eger), with which he was later stationed (sequentially) in Vienna, Enns, Linz, and Branau.
 In 1777 he was certified as a drummer.
 In 1783 he moved to Vienna, where he became a member of the Tonkünstler-Sozietät.
 Three years later he was Kapellmeister for Anton Grassalkovič of Gyaraku and moved to Bratislava.

 It is believed he started writing music in the 1770s, most of it for his band.
 He also wrote chamber music and music for orchestra, including 27 Symphonies and Concertos for various instruments.
 A couple of his operas survive, but one suite of incidental music and a ballet are lost.
 Druschetzky is credited with one of the earliest uses of the BACH motif.
-Druschetzky died in Buda on 21 June 1819.
+Druschetzky died in Buda, Hungary on 21 June 1819.